scimusmn/sd-weather/README.md

 you'd like to update the data.
 Set the frequency using natural language, based on [a later.js pattern](http://bunkat.github.io/later/parsers.html#text).

+The forecast.io API allows us 1000 calls per day for free.
+We have 5 locations.
+Which gives us 200 calls per location per day.
+If we query every few minutes that gives us a bit of padding on the API limit.

 ### Start Meteor

     $ meteor --settings settings/settings.json --port 4000